hsmith99/people_ops_tools/FORM_SETUP.md

 ## Conditional Logic Setup

 Since you're using different questions based on Review Type, you'll need to set up conditional sections in Google Forms.
+The Review Type question comes **after** your initial shared questions.

 ### Step-by-Step: Setting Up Conditional Logic

+1. **Add Initial Shared Questions First**
+   - Add all questions that **all review types** will answer
+   - These appear in the first section
+   - Examples: Overall rating, key strengths, areas for improvement

-1. **Create the Review Type Question First**
+2. **Create the Review Type Question (After Initial Questions)**
    - Add as Dropdown or Multiple choice
+   - Position it **after** your initial shared questions
    - Options: "Self", "Manager", "Peer", "Direct Report"
    - Make it required
+   - This question triggers the conditional logic

-2. **Create Sections for Each Review Type**
+3. **Create Sections for Each Review Type**
    - Click the "Add section" button (two rectangles icon)
-   - Name sections like:
+   - Create sections **after** the Review Type question:
      - "Self Review Questions"
      - "Manager Review Questions"
      - "Peer Review Questions"
      - "Direct Report Review Questions"

-3. **Add Questions to Each Section**
+4. **Add Questions to Each Conditional Section**
-   - Add your review questions to the appropriate section
+   - Add questions specific to each review type
-   - Each section should have questions specific to that review type
+   - These are the questions that differ between review types

-4. **Set Up Conditional Logic**
+5. **Set Up Conditional Logic**
    - Click on the section (e.g., "Self Review Questions")
    - Click the three dots menu (⋮) → "Go to section based on answer"
    - Select the "Review Type" question